 Table 2: Summary table of incidence rate ratios, in the UK born and non-UK born cohorts relevant to the universal school-age scheme, using the best fitting models as determined by comparison of the LOOIC (UK born: Negative binomial model adjusting with fixed effects for the change in policy, age, and incidence rates in the UK born (Model 7 (Negative Binomial)), Non-UK born: Negative binomial model with a random intercept for year of study entry, adjusting with fixed effects for the change in policy, age, and incidence rates in the non-UK born (Model 17 (Negative Binomial))).
 Model terms which were not included in a given cohort are indicated using a hyphen (-).
+Data relate to England, 2000-2015